SamerAlsayegh/node-steam-bot-manager/README.md

 You can check examples of bots you can build by navigating to the 'examples' folder in the root of the project.

 ## Features:
-- GUI-based
+- GUI-based control
-- Talk to people on the Bot's friends list
-- Trade with people on the Bot's friends list.
-- Set-up 2-factor-authentication (including the phone-number if not yet on account)
-- Handle API sign-up process*
+- GUI-Messaging
+- GUI-Trading
+- 2-Factor Authentication Support + Enabling
+- Enable API-Access
-- Manage multiple bots at once
+- Manage multiple bots simultaneously
-- API system
-- Custom handler for your usage (Customize the actions of the bot)
+- API Support for third-party systems (Betting, Trading, and so on..)
+- Even based interactions of a single bot or multiple
+- Ability to upvote/downvote attachments on SteamCommunity (Please don't abuse)

 ## TODO:
 - Add registration account checking